[Close Menu]

 And the Lord God commanded the man, saying, “Of every tree of the garden you may freely eat; but of the tree of the knowledge of good and evil you shall not eat, for in the day that you eat of it you shall surely die.”

 The devil's questioning of the word of God and mis-framing it caused Eve to mis-remember God's instruction.
-She added in the "nor shall you touch it" part out of her own imagination.
-So when the devil starts questioning God's word, that unbelief can take root in a person's heart and get them to start corrupting the message in their own mind.
+She added in the "nor shall you touch it" part out of her own imagination (unless Adam had added that part when he relayed it to her).
+So when the devil starts questioning God's word, that unbelief can take root in a person's heart and get them to start questioning it in their own mind.

 2. Denying God's word: